Michael Kilborn: Early life

 Kilborn was born at Gunnedah, New South Wales in September 1962.
 He completed his Higher School Certificate at Tamworth's Farrer Memorial Agricultural High School in 1980, placing eighth in New South Wales that year.
 He initially intended to study science and law, but changed to science and medicine at the last moment under the influence of his grandmother.
 He commenced science/medicine studies at the University of New South Wales before winning the Rhodes Scholarship in 1985 and completing his qualifying medical degree (BM BCh) and PhD (DPhil) at the University of Oxford.

 Cricket

-While studying at Oxford, Kilborn made his debut in first-class cricket for Oxford University Cricket Club against Gloucstershire at Oxford in 1986.
+While studying at Oxford, Kilborn made his debut in first-class cricket for Oxford University Cricket Club against Gloucestershire at Oxford in 1986.
 He played first-class cricket for Oxford until 1990, making 29 appearances.
 Playing as a batsman, he scored 1,217 runs at an average of 28.97.
 He made seven half-centuries, with a high score of 95.
 With his part-time right-arm medium pace bowling, he took 6 wickets with best figures of 3 for 37.

 Kilborn also made two first-class appearances for a combined Oxford and Cambridge Universities cricket team against the touring Pakistanis in 1987 and the touring New Zealanders in 1990.

 In addition to playing first-class cricket while at Oxford, Kilborn also made two List A one-day appearances for the Combined Universities cricket team in the 1988 Benson & Hedges Cup.